discretize/discretize-guides/builds/warrior/power-berserker/index.md

 This build is future proof for upgrading to higher <Attribute name="Agony Resistance"/> later without overwriting runes.
 However, most people would profit more from the <Item name="eagle" text="Eagle"/> rune build due to not relying on the <Item name="scholar" text="Scholar"/> buff.
 No <Trait name="Spotter"/> assumed.

+Check the [gear optimizer](https://optimizer.discretize.eu/) for more gear variants!

 </Character>
 <Character title="162 AR + Eagle Rune" gear={{
   "profession": "Warrior",